Coder-WangZe/keras_yolo3_detection/README.md

 Object detection with yolov3 in keras.

+Include：
+ labeling;
+ data augmentation;
-include： labeling; data augmentation; training and testing with images and video.
+ training and testing with images and video.

 一 Data augmentation for object detection：